shubham1172/remote-play/README.md

 - Set the environment variables `REMOTE_PLAY_HOST` (default="0.0.0.0") and `REMOTE_PLAY_PORT` (default=8000) to customize the web server's host and port.

 If you want to use the app with an https connection, you will need to :
-- Create an SSL certificate for the 0.0.0.0 IP address, for example using [mkcert](https://github.com/FiloSottile/mkcert).
+- Optionally, create an SSL certificate for the 0.0.0.0 IP address, for example using [mkcert](https://github.com/FiloSottile/mkcert).
 You may want to add it to your browser's trusted certificates, or else you will get a security warning each time you visit the url.
+Alternatively, you can use the ones provided at the root of the folder.
 - Create two environment variables, named SSL_CERT and SSL_KEY, pointing to the certificate and key file respectively.
 If you do not want to create these environment variables, you can instead indicate the files when launching the app using the --key and --cert command line arguments.

 ### Starting up